bbroens/phototype/README.md

 - Re-usable components with type interfaces and SASS styling.
 - React-Router and React Query libraries.
 - Scripted linting, formatting, git hooks and unit testing
+- Responsive layout for desktop, tablet and mobile use.

 ### Back-end